 Collard Green roots are small to medium in size/length and will do well in most hydroponic systems (aka size shouldn’t be a problem).
 If you’d like to learn more, you can read up on vegetable root sizes here.

 If you’d like to learn more about hydroponics, give our Hydroponics Hobby Center a read.
 The Hydroponics Hobby Center contains system guides, plant guides, charts, etc. that will help you get started.
+You can also download our free guide below or enroll in our online course, Hydroponics 101.
+You can also read and explore our big list of hydroponic designs on Amazon with 51 Hydroponic Designs: DIY Designs for Beginner Hobbyists.

 Free eBook Download — A Beginner's Guide to Hydroponics